 Port Sulphur is a very small town located in the state of Louisiana.
 With a population of 1,677 people and just one neighborhood, Port Sulphur is the 194th largest community in Louisiana.
 There's nothing like the smell of a brand new house, and in Port Sulphur, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Port Sulphur, and putting down their money on brand new construction.
 Port Sulphur’s real estate is, on average, some of the newest in the nation.
 Port Sulphur does seem to be experiencing an influx of affluent people, because the median household income is $54,342.00.

-Port Sulphur is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Port Sulphur is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Port Sulphur is a town of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Port Sulphur who work in law enforcement and fire fighting (33.61%), community and social services (17.63%), and maintenance occupations (6.64%).

-Port Sulphur is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Port Sulphur doesn't have a public transportation system that people use for their commute.

 The per capita income in Port Sulphur in 2022 was $20,927, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
 This equates to an annual income of $83,708 for a family of four.
 However, Port Sulphur contains both very wealthy and poor people as well.